foundryvtt/dnd5e/wiki/Active-Effects.md

 ## Change Replacement

 When active effects are applied to an actor or item, their change values are left unmodified by default.
-The *Replacement* option can be used to modify the values, replacing attribute strings (e.g. `@abilities.wis.mod`) with a final value from either the actor applying the effect (using the "Origin" option) or the actor to which the effect is being applied (using the "Target" option).
+The *Replacement* option can be used to modify the values, replacing attribute strings (e.g. `@abilities.wis.mod`) with a static value.
+It has three modes:

+- No Change: Attribute strings are left as-is and evaluated dynamically
+- Origin: Attribute strings are replaced using static data from the actor applying the effect
+- Target: Attribute strings are replaced using static data from the actor to which the effect is being applied

 ![Active Effect Replacement Options](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/effect/effect-change-replacement.jpg)